PrinceJelly/PrinceJelly/README.md

 Hi there!

-I'm currently how to learn PHP and Phython while compressing databases with Centaur CVDI.
+I'm currently how to learn PHP and Python while compressing databases with Centaur CVDI.
 Trying to gain experience within the tech industry and developing new skills.

 I also enjoy illustrating & graphic design.